Jesús Zárate Pérez: Club career

 Zárate began his career by playing for his native Querétaro throughout his youth career.
 Beginning in 1961, he chose to play for Pachuca after los Tuzos noted his talents throughout his youth career.
 For the 1963–64 Mexican Primera División, Zárate made his professional debut for the club.
 He cited his success in scoring goals in home game matches within the Estadio Revolución Mexicana.
 He was also notable for never smoking nor drinking as well as often wanting to visit his home city of Querétaro whenever the club had away matches against Guadalajara.
 The 1966–67 Mexican Segunda División was notable for the club as Zárate help contribute to the club reaching the top-flight of Mexican football.

-During their first ever away match against Monterrey for the 1967–68 Mexican Primera División on 28 October 1967, Zárate scored vital equalizer after Monterrey player Juan González Martínez scored the first goal in the match with his teammates Francisco Avilán soon initially making the match a 2–1 lead.
-However, Rayados players Ángel Lama and Raúl Chávez soon made it a 3–2 loss.
+During their first ever away match against Monterrey for the 1967–68 Mexican Primera División on 28 October 1967, Zárate scored vital equalizer after Monterrey player Juan González Martínez scored the first goal in the match with his teammate Francisco Moacyr soon initially making the match a 2–1 lead.
+However, Rayados players Francisco Avilán and Ángel Lama and soon made it a 3–2 loss.
 Despite this, Zárate found more success in the following 1968–69 Mexican Primera División, scoring ten goals that season alone.

 Zárate went on to play his entire senior career for Pachuca until the 1970–71 Mexican Primera División where he retired soon after with 39 goals throughout his career.